Recycling and Conservation: About Us

 In April 1998, the City and County of Peoria opened a new landfill in Edwards, Illinois.
 This facility, operated by Waste Management, is projected to have 20 years of life (capacity).
 Peoria County residents may bring one free pick-up load of household waste per week.
-To encourage other methods of disposal, this site also has a compost facility and a drop-off site.
+This site also has a drop-off site for the collection of paper, cardboard, metal cans, glass bottles, and plastic containers.
 For more information, check out our landfill brochure, or call 565-4282.

 Subscribe to a curbside program

-The County of Peoria sponsors five drop-off sites: two in Peoria, one each in Bartonville, Princeville, and Elmwood.
+The County of Peoria sponsors four drop-off sites: two in Peoria, one in Princeville and Mossville.
 Click here for locations and materials accepted.

 The natural way to recycle.
 Instead of putting out garbage to be landfilled, composting household items is easy and gives you dark, soil-like material rich in nutrients.
 Check out our composting guide to get your compost program started.